Skip to Content

 2. Take a Boat Trip to the Islands

-If you’ve never been to Loreto before, the main island that most people visit on their first trip is Isla Coronado.
+If you’ve never been to Loreto before, the main island that most people visit on their first trip is Isla Coronados.
 It’s one of the smaller islands, it is packed with marine life, and it’s close enough to Loreto to be an easy half-day trip out on a boat.

 The beautiful beach we snorkeled off of on Isla Coronado.

-A trip to Isla Coronado includes seeing dolphins, visiting a sea lion colony, exploring the different bays and volcanic rock formations, and three hours at one of the white sand beaches where they will give you snorkeling equipment to explore the sea life on your own.
+A trip to Isla Coronado usually includes seeing dolphins, visiting a sea lion colony, exploring the different bays and volcanic rock formations, and three hours at one of the white sand beaches where they will give you snorkeling equipment to explore the sea life on your own.
 Some tours include a packed lunch while others, like Kiki’s, simply provide you with a cooler and some ice and you can bring your own.
 It costs $50 USD per person.

 The other islands are known for different things.
 During whale-watching season, you will likely head south towards Isla Danzante where the blue whales tend to congregate.
 Here you’ll also see dolphins and sometimes sea turtles.
 Isla Carmen is the largest of all three islands and has more than a dozen little coves and white sand beaches to explore.